 Reduce time to insight.
 Modern applications let you create analytics that inform strategic thinking.
 Take full advantage of the opportunities they offer to initiate and analyze new strategies and quickly react to changing business and market dynamics.

 Modernizing a business to readily access and understand its data is no small task.
-Data democratization is creating opportunities to unlock the power of analytics at scale.
+Data democratization is creating opportunities to unlock the power of cloud analytics at scale.
 That’s a crucial competitive advantage no company can afford to pass up.